-Controller on this drone is almost similar to the Bebop, save for it’s inability to house a tablet or a phone in order to control the drone.
+The controller on this drone is almost similar to the Bebop, save for its inability to house a tablet or a phone in order to control the drone.
 All in all, these drones are neck-to-neck with each other and it’s hard to say if one is better than the other.

 Walkera Runner 250R

 Though not as mean-looking as the QAV250, the Runner 250R does boast of eye-candy aesthetics along with a performance that is outstanding.

 From its top speed of 35 to 40 km/h to its maximum operating range of 1 kilometer, we were truly amazed by its potential.
 What’s more is that it comes with an included controller so you don’t waste your time and money buying a separate one.

 The only place where the Parrot Bebop outperforms the 250R is the camera resolution where you get a larger 14 MP sensor, compared with the 12 MP sensor on the 250R.